© 2026 Dr. G’s Brasshole All Rights Reserved Photos and names used with permission.

 fine tips that fit through our bail

-posts; drill bits sized to match our
+posts; and drill bits sized to match

 FASTENERS